lsst/idf_deploy/modules/gke/readme.md

 | region | Cluster region |
 | service\_account | The default service account used for running nodes. |
 | zones | List of zones in which the cluster resides |

+## Private Cluster Requirements, restrictions and limitations

+Implementing a private cluster has technical requirements, restrictions and limitations.
+These are outline in [this link](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#req_res_lim)

+* One to be aware of is do not overlap with the range `172.17.0.0/16` as this is an IP range Google uses.